-The Freedom Fountain is located at New Bridge Street and Johnson Boulevard, the gateway to downtown Jacksonville.
+The Freedom Fountain, located at 895 New Bridge Street, is the gateway to downtown Jacksonville.
 The fountain honors all individuals who have served and are serving the United States of America, especially those who have passed through Onslow County in service to their country.
 It is a short walk away from Lejeune Memorial Gardens.

 The Freedom Fountain features a pool with a disappearing edge representing that the flow of efforts to preserve freedom operates continuously.
 Around the edge are 50 bubblers, one for each state of the union.
 In the center, the tallest of the fountain jets is the Freedom plume.
 Around it, are three jets, one for the federal, another for the state and the third for the local governments.